 15th Belfast Film Festival Spring 2015

-The post Belfast Film Festival screenings as part of Belfast Pride 2017 appeared first on Belfast Film Festival.
+The post Don’t Miss the Early Bird Deadline!
+18th Belfast Film Festival Submissions appeared first on Belfast Film Festival.

 Belfast Film Festival presented the Irish premiere of Oscar winning filmmaker Alex Gibney’s new film, No Stone Unturned, in a… Read Article →

 The post Irish Premiere of No Stone Unturned in Loughinisland appeared first on Belfast Film Festival.